Skip to contents

 Installation and loading

-Installing geohabnet will also install its dependencies.
-Please see the list of dependencies using desc::desc(package = "geohabnet")
+Installing geohabnet will automatically install its dependencies on other R packages.
+See the list of dependencies using desc::desc(package = "geohabnet")

 if (!require("devtools")) {